 You get yourself off the couch, you give a shelter dog the best afternoon of their lives (seriously, I have never seen a group of dogs that are so appreciative and happy), and our fearless leader, Melissa even brought us donuts to celebrate the end of a good day (because we totally earned it…right?).
 If you’re really lucky, you will also get some love from the pups you take out.

 You do have to be a Denver Animal Shelter volunteer to participate, which requires you going through a background check.
-This process takes a couple weeks, and Lisa, the volunteer coordinator is well aware of how annoying this is and what a barrier it is to people getting involved.
-She is working hard to get it repealed, but we are dealing with the government here people.
-Note to the NSA – I love America.
+This process takes a couple weeks, and yes, it’s annoying.